Chapter 3: Retention & Engagement Engineering - The Economic Engine

 - Rewards of the Self: Mastery, completion, achievement

 Goal: Variability creates dopamine spikes.
 Users never know exactly what they'll find.
+This unpredictability is what makes the behavior compelling rather than routine.

 4. Investment